 While not all soundbar have the same amount or even the same types of ports, these are the ones you'll come across most often.
 Be aware some cables or converters will be more readily available than others, so be sure you identify your connection type and any equipment needed before you plan to connect your soundbar.

 While certainly not standard, Bluetooth is becoming more common on all devices and is typically the best connection, once paired, in terms of speed and convenience.
 Continued use without wires is an added bonus.
 With no plug and play option, though, you may need to consult your user manual or online instruction to ensure proper ‘pairing’ with your device.

 Bluetooth is the ideal connection for phones, laptops, and other smaller devices you may want to boost the sound of.
-However, it is typically considered inferior to wired connections due to the compression of data which enables wireless transmission.
+However, it is typically considered inferior to wired connections due to the compression of data which enables wireless transmission (more on wireless connections in our guide).
 That's the price you pay for convenience though.

 Standard on most audio devices these days the AUX port or 3.5mm jack cable is an easy and effective way to connect many devices.
 Often cheap and widely available, including pharmacies and gas stations, the cord itself is a simple wire with a small pin on each end, should quickly and easily get you hooked up to any soundbar featuring the port.